Paddle vs Oar: What’s the difference?

 When we first launched Angle Oar LLC (the company) back in 2013, we also called our signature “paddling device” the Angle Oar.
 That's because the design has elements of both an oar and a paddle.
 It can be mounted to the kayak and angled downward, functioning very much like an oar.
 Or, it can be locked into a straight position and used free form, like a paddle.

-After we started distributing our product, it quickly became apparent that we were confusing some kayakers who were accustomed to the concept of a kayak paddle, not a kayak oar.
-That’s why we decided to rename the product Versa Paddle, short for versatile paddle.
+After we started distributing our product, it quickly became apparent that we were confusing some kayakers on the entire oar vs paddle debate; they were accustomed to the concept of a kayak paddle, not a kayak oar.
+That’s why we decided to rename the product Versa Paddle, short for versatile kayak paddle.

 Since then, we've also launched the Gamut Paddle Holder.
 It, too, has elements of both an oar and a paddle, but cannot be angled downward like the Versa.